codemix/yii2-dockerized/README.md

 ```

 > **Note:** You may have to change ownership for files that where created from
-> inside the container if you want to write to them on the host system.
+> inside the container if you want to write to them on the host system:
+>
+>     chown -R mike migrations/*
+>

 ### 3.2.2 Adding or Updating Composer Packages

 Whenever you add new composer packages this requires a rebuild of the base
 image.
-The procedure for this is the same as described in 2.1 and 2.2.
+The procedure for this is the same as described in 2.2 and 2.3.

 ### 3.2.3 Working with Complex Local Configuration